Advise Me

 Common hip injuries

 Because they bear your entire body weight and are in almost constant use, it should be no surprise that they are more prone to injury and other chronic conditions, such as arthritis.
-Keeping your hips in shape is important for you to continue leading an active lifestyle, especially as you age.
+Keeping your hips in shape is important for you to continue daily activities and leading an active lifestyle, especially as you age.

 Common hip issues that can occur in different stages of life include: